HalimHamidov/News-WebScraper/instructions.md

 ```
 Select by numbers: 4
 ```
-By typing 5 we save data to csv file in ubuntu filesystem, which we can retrieve by running command `bash tun.sh` then we can check the folder src/data for csv file
+By typing 5 we save data to csv file in ubuntu filesystem, which we can retrieve to host by running command `bash tun.sh` then we can check the folder src/data for csv file
 ```
 Select by numbers: 5
 ```